 Your home is your sanctum.
 It is a palace of peace where you and your family can spend time together without the fears and threats of the outside world.
 However, just how safe is your home?
 Are well protected from burglars and thieves?
 Is your house a harder target to hit?

 With plenty of help now being available for the home-owner to improve the security of the house, it is now relatively simple to know the basic tips towards better security.
 However, there are quite a few additional steps that you can take in order to make your home as safe as possible.

 Not literally, but do not go around telling everyone who comes along your way about your plans for your weekend getaway or the snazzy new location your next business trip is going to be held in.
 You can tell them when you get back.
 Before that, tell only your family and ask them not to tell anyone as well.

-This means that you do not tell your hair-dresser, your grocery store attendant or the woman at the laundry about your plans.
+This means that you do not tell your hair-dresser, your grocery store attendant, or the woman at the laundry about your plans.

 Burglars like to keep informants and the best informants are those who receive information involuntarily.
 So keep your plans to yourself.

 However, it is equally important to ensure that you stick these stickers and signs at the rear of the house as well.
 Most burglars do not enter or break in through the front, they prefer rear doors and windows.
 Put up signs in your backyard.
-Keep signs around French doors and sliding doors which are easy to break into.
+Keep signs around French doors and sliding doors that are easy to break into.